The Christian Brothers Band (Memphis): Under the direction of Professor William Wallace Saxby, Jr. (1892-1916)

 William Wallace Saxby was a graduate of Christian Brothers College of Memphis and a student of Paul Schneider.
 After graduation he went to New York and Chicago to study violin and returned to teach at Christian Brothers at the age of nineteen.

 During his time as band and orchestra director from 1892 to 1916, he organized the Memphis Philharmonic Orchestra Association and was instrumental, along with Paul Schneider, in the reorganization of the Memphis Federation of Musicians.
 Saxby later became the band director of the Memphis Municipal Park Band.
 Under the direction of Prof. Saxby, the band performed for parades and commencements, along with Christmas entertainment.
 On May 6, 1900 the band performed in a parade honoring Admiral George Dewey, hero of the Spanish–American War.

 Under the direction of Joseph Henkel, Jr. (1916-1923)

 In 1916, Joseph Henkel, Jr. joined the faculty as band director during World War I. He studied violin in Germany, a pupil of Joseph Joachim.
 He had the distinction of playing under such celebrated conductors as Richard Strauss, Siegfried Wagner, Oscar Fried, and Joseph Stransky.
 In Memphis he worked for the Memphis College of Music and was director of the Memphis Symphony Orchestra.
-During this time the band took part in the Memphis Preparedness Parade on June 3, 1916 and performed on Armistice Day in 1922 in Court Square.
+During this time the band took part in the Memphis Preparedness Parade on June 3, 1916 and performed on Armistice Day in Court Square and for the dedication of Sacred Heart Church both in 1922.